letranloc/be.shell/README.md

 =====

 The [Bedeveil](https://github.com/Bedevil) group contains Themes and Features for BE::Shell, developed to costumize the user experience as much as we can.
-The master branch of this repo contains all the stable features and completed themes; you can learn how to install, use and modify these reading our [wiki](https://github.com/Bedevil/be.shell/wiki).
+The master branch of this repo contains all the stable features and completed themes; you can learn how to install, use and modify our works by reading our [wiki](https://github.com/Bedevil/be.shell/wiki).
 If you want to learn more about BE::Shell you should also check the [project source page](https://sourceforge.net/projects/be-shell/) and is relative wiki.
 If you want contribute to this project, please use the standard git contribution method - that you can find [here](http://git-scm.com/book/en/v2/GitHub-Contributing-to-a-Project) - by creating an appropriate pull request.